bhushan-ssh/quizmaster/README.md

 - Attempt quizzes with multiple-choice questions.
 - Instant score calculation and feedback.
 - Track performance using charts and graphs.
-- Edit personal profile details
+- Edit personal profile details.
 - Search quizzes by subject, unit, or quiz name.

 ### 🛠 Admin Features